 If you make an application for a loan, mortgage, credit card or other form of borrowing, the lender will perform a credit check on you.
 The credit check will be used to form part of the lender’s decision-making process to ascertain whether you would be a risky borrower and assess your ability to pay the loan back.

-Nevertheless, when it comes to securing a product from Evolution Money, whether it’s a secured or an unsecured loan, a credit score isn’t the be all and end all of the application.
+Nevertheless, when it comes to securing a product from Evolution Money, a credit score isn’t the be all and end all of the application.
 We assess the individual as a whole, making sure we take all personal factors and circumstances into consideration when we make our decision.
 We wouldn’t rely solely on a computer generated credit score on whether to say yes or no.

 In our new infographic, we break down credit scores to explain how they are generated and what exactly they are used for.
 We’ve also included some of the most important information that makes it’s way onto a credit report, and what are some of the different ways that credit scores can be improved.